 Those students who are classified as beginners are those who do not have any exposure to the language.

 However, in some instances, they are able to use only isolated and very simple English terms such as yes or no. No comprehension, accuracy, or precision.

 Other international standardized proficiency systems are used to give a clearer and more accurate description of the English language learner’s (ELL) proficiency levels.

-It includes CEFR, IRL, and CLB, these language proficiency benchmarks are highly recognized worldwide, especially in English-speaking countries.
+It includes CEFR, ILR, and CLB, these language proficiency benchmarks are highly recognized worldwide, especially in English-speaking countries.

 In the next section, we will give you an overview of the mentioned language benchmarks and the different scales and levels they use to describe an individual’s language abilities.